jupyterhub/zero-to-jupyterhub-k8s/doc/source/digital-ocean/step-zero-digital-ocean.rst

         doctl auth init

-     Before you do so you'll need to create an API token on the Digital Ocean portal.
+     b.
+Create an API token on the Digital Ocean portal.
 Navigate to API then Generate New Token.

 #.
 Create your cluster.
    Digital Ocean's kubernetes support is in beta so you'll need to run the following (add it to your .bashrc if you want to make this change permenant).